 Program funding allows grantees to develop or enhance an existing JTHWC in accordance with the OJJDP Juvenile Drug Treatment Court Guidelines and the Tribal Healing to Wellness Court 10 key components.
-In the last 5 years, OJJDP has funded 38 awards totaling $12,384,744 under the JTHWC program.
+In FY 2021, OJJDP funded 11 awards in the amount of $4,400,000.
+From FY 2016 to FY 2020, OJJDP funded 38 awards totaling $12,384,744 under the JTHWC program.

 Training and Technical Assistance

 OJJDP's Tribal Youth Resource Center provides training and technical assistance to federally recognized Tribes, including evaluation, program implementation, support, strategic planning, trauma-informed care, and more.